LeonardMH/claude-code-agents/README.md

 - **Creates**: `.agent-handoffs/build-hardware-<uuid>.md` with hardware specifications
 - **Hands off to**: build-code, check-tests, learn-docs

+#### **build-slides** (Sonnet)
+**When to use**: Design and create professional presentations with compelling visual storytelling and accessibility
+- Creates slide hierarchies and information architecture for presentations
+- Implements effective data visualizations and infographics
+- Designs presentation templates and visual design systems
+- Ensures accessibility compliance and cross-platform compatibility
+- Optimizes presentations for different delivery contexts (in-person, virtual, self-guided)
+- **Reads from**: plan-requirements, learn-slides handoffs
+- **Creates**: `.agent-handoffs/build-slides-<uuid>.md` with presentation specifications
+- **Hands off to**: build-code (for interactive elements), learn-docs, check-ui

+#### **build-spreadsheet** (Sonnet)
+**When to use**: Create powerful, maintainable spreadsheets with robust formulas, data models, and automation
+- Designs logical spreadsheet structures and data models
+- Implements complex formulas, calculations, and data processing logic
+- Creates automated workflows with macros and scripting
+- Builds reusable templates and standardized formats
+- Ensures data integrity, validation, and error handling
+- **Reads from**: plan-requirements, learn-spreadsheet handoffs
+- **Creates**: `.agent-handoffs/build-spreadsheet-<uuid>.md` with spreadsheet specifications
+- **Hands off to**: build-code (for integrations), check-tests, learn-docs

 ### 🔵 Knowledge & Documentation

 #### **learn-codebase** (Haiku)